 Today is Earth Day and this year, with the worries about climate change, there is so much we must do to help the environment.
 Now is the perfect time to get your friends, family, neighbors, and coworkers involved in Earth Day projects.

-For over 40 years, people have been celebrating Earthy Day, a time that we get our hands dirty to help the environment and “work through a combination of education, public policy, and consumer campaigns.”
+For over 40 years, people have been celebrating Earth Day, a time that we get our hands dirty to help the environment and “work through a combination of education, public policy, and consumer campaigns.”
 Earth Day began as an American celebration—the first Earth Day occurred on April 22, 1970, with over 20 million American participants—but today over one billion people around the world participate.

 Every year, the Earth Day Network (EDN) and other environmental organizations help people come up Earth Day projects.